jneug/typst-finite/manual.typ

 In the example above, the states `q0`, `q1` and `q2` are defined. `q0` is connected to `q1` and has a loop to itself. `q1` transitions to `q2` and back to `q0`. #cmd-[automaton] selected the first state in the dictionary (in this case `q0`) to be the initiat state and the last (`q2`) to be a final state.

+See @aut-specs for more details on how to specify automatons.

-To modify the defaults, #cmd-[automaton] accepts a set of options:
+To modify how the transition diagram is displayed, #cmd-[automaton] accepts a set of options:
 #example(breakable:true)[```typ
 #automaton(
   (